dennybritz/neal-react/README.md

 # Neal React

-Neal is a collection of reactjs components to quickly build landing pages.
+neal-react is a collection of reactjs components to quickly build landing pages.

 ## Visit the Sample Page